mhcheng1/Meng-Hsin_Cheng/Spotify-Project/README.md

-# Spotify Clone Web Application
+# Spotify Song Preferences and Player

 This web application is built with the MERN stack (MongoDB, Express, React, Node) for Spotify Users. <br>
-User can search and play songs directly using the application. <br>

 Analyzes the user's profile and present the following graphs:
 * A tree map of the user's favorite genres
 * A tree map of the user's favorite artist
 * An area chart of the duration of songs
-* A radio graph of the user's preference of audio features in a song, such as danceability and liveness
+* A radio graph of the user's preference of audio features in a song, such as danceability and liveness User can search and play songs directly using the application. <br>

 ## Libraries Used
 * spotify-web-api-node